peterjirak/wikipedia-assistant/README.md

 # Wikipedia assistant
 This is an exercise and demonstration project I completed.
 It uses four tables from the Simple English Wikipedia project.
 You can read the rest of this README for details regarding this exercise/demonstration project.

-n this project I setup four tables from the English Wikipedia project -- category, categorylinks, page, and pagelinks.
+In this project I setup four tables from the English Wikipedia project -- category, categorylinks, page, and pagelinks.
 I load those four tables with data from the Simple English Wikipedia project that I obtained from that project as gzipped SQL dump files.

 The goal as described in detail below is to create two API endpoints.